Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Minimax Optimal Learning Rates

 \section{Minimax Optimal Learning Rates}

-In this section, we establish the minimax optimality of the kernel NPIV estimator for both injective and non-injective $\cT$.
-Before listing our assumptions below, we first briefly introduce the interpolation space -- a concept which is often used to deal with misspecified learning.
-The readers are referred to Appendix~\ref{sec:interpolation} for full details.
+In this section, we establish the minimax optimality of the KIV estimator.
+Before stating our assumptions, we briefly recall the interpolation spaces associated with the integral operators.
+These spaces provide a convenient way to express regularity conditions via fractional powers of $L_X$ and $L_Z$, and will be used to state smoothness assumptions for both scalar- and vector-valued regression.
+Readers are referred to Appendix~\ref{sec:bg_appendix} for full details.
 We start with scalar-valued functions.
-Given $\beta \geqslant 0$ and a squared-integrable scalar-valued function $f \in L_2(Z)$, the $\beta-$interpolation norm is defined as
+Given $\beta \geq 0$ and a squared-integrable scalar-valued function $f \in L_2(Z)$, the $\beta-$interpolation norm is defined as